IslandViewPTA/islandview-pta-site/content/news/2021-06-newsletter.md

 ISV 5th graders will be celebrated at a very special, in-person ceremony on June 22nd.
 Fifth grade teachers will disseminate information to students and families once all details are finalized.

-{{< fig src="gardening.jpg" align="center" class="max-w-xs" >}}
+{{< fig src="amazon-s-mobile.jpg" align="center" class="max-w-xs" >}}

-## Help the Garden Grow!

-Add info here if Ms. Shainin would like volunteers during the summer: hshainin@asd103.org

 ## Summer Shopping Benefits Island View

 **Did you know you can continue to support Island View through your summer shopping?
 Simply select** **Island View PTA as your charity of choice in** [**Amazon Smile**](https://smile.amazon.com/ "Amazon Smile")!
 Once you set it up,  just shop as you normally would, and Amazon will automatically donate .05% of your purchase total to us!
 Super easy and it means a world of difference to our staff & students!
-Thank you for your support!

 ## You're INCREDIBLE